ome/design/OME005/index.md

 the resolution levels.
 The `imageconverter-noflat` and `ometiff-pyramid-writer` branches implement most of the needed logic.

+## Outstanding questions

+- Do we need to store metadata to describe alignment offsets between sub-resolution levels when the size difference between levels results in pixels not aligned on pixel boundaries, for example with non-power-of-two reductions.
+How is this handled by the existing pyramid file formats?
+(Question from 2018 OME annual meeting in Dundee).

 ## Sample files

 Simple scripts to convert existing file formats with sub-resolutions to